Community Advocacy To Make Real Community Change

 Don’t Take No for an Answer

 Community advocacy is not easy.
 People will say no because something is inconvenient, or different, but don't let that discourage you.
 This is the normal process of creating change.
+Anything worth doing comes with its set of challenges and setbacks.

 Invest for the Long Haul

 A tactic for many elected officials is to wait people out and hope they will go away.
 If you ask for a 4-way stop sign, authorities may ask you for petitions from the community to show broad support.
 When you show up with 50 signed petitions, they may ask you for 50 more petitions, hoping that you will give up and stop bugging them.
 If you keep at it, sooner or later you will likely get your way.
-It won’t be instant and you have to stick with it.
+It won’t be instant, but you have to stick with it.
 Real change is not easy.

 Build a Coalition